bwilso1/python-sql/README.txt

 Please do not try to purchase a negative number of books or things like that.

 ==== Misc ====
 I've tried to make the prompts user-friendly and intuitive.

 The only weird one is that to purchase a book, a cart needs to be created, then select that cart to add books & purchase.

+Sometimes the "press enter to continue" locks up a bit. just hit enter until it goes through.